jldec/presskit/src/dev/content/blog/building-a-static-site-with-cloudflare-workers.md

 Here are the steps to deploy a static site from scratch.
 You can follow along or find the code in [github](https://github.com/jldec/minimal-static-site).

-Less patient users can run `npm create cloudflare -- --experimental` and choose a static asset template as described in [the docs](https://developers.cloudflare.com/workers/static-assets/get-started/#1-create-a-new-worker-project-using-the-cli).
+Less patient users can run `pnpm create cloudflare --experimental` and choose a static asset template as described in [the docs](https://developers.cloudflare.com/workers/static-assets/get-started/#1-create-a-new-worker-project-using-the-cli).

 ### 1. Create an empty directory and install wrangler
 These instructions assume that you already have [node](https://nodejs.org/) and [pnpm](https://pnpm.io/).